Religious Education Learning Pathway at St John's

 At St. John’s we want our children to flourish academically, emotionally and spiritually.
 Religious Education (R.E.) is a core part of our broad and balanced curriculum which we believe gives children skills and knowledge that will help them to flourish, becoming religiously literate and able to respect the religious beliefs and worldviews of others.

-Our enquiry based R.E. curriculum provides pupils with opportunities to learn about Christianity and the major world faiths by answering a big question each term.
+Our inquiry based R.E. curriculum provides pupils with opportunities to learn about Christianity and the major world faiths by answering a big question each term.
 This learning deepens their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.

 R.E. educates our pupils so that, by the time they leave St. John’s, they are respectful and open-minded towards different faiths, beliefs and worldviews, whilst also developing their own sense of identity and belonging.